TianchengY/hammock_plot/paper.md

 #### 2. Height of Parallelograms

 The height $H$ of each parallelogram is determined based on the spacing between the categories along the vertical axis.
 For example, if the vertical axis ranges from 0 to 100, a variable with three categories might be plotted at 0, 50, and 100.
-If a parallelogram goes from the bottom of the previous variable to the middle category of this variable, then $H$ = 50.
+If a parallelogram goes from the bottom of the previous variable to the middle category of this variable, then $H = 50$.

 #### 3. Angle for Parallelograms